-Yesterday Suunto published a teaser on their social networks.
-They simply offer the silhouette of a clock in a rather dark image.
-Enough to know that it is a clock, but nothing more...
-This is when all sorts of rumors start to arise around a future presentation, and everything would point to a new Suunto Spartan Ultra that will be launched this 2018, probably during the summer.
+Yesterday Suunto published a "teaser" on their social networks.
+They simply offer the silhouette of a watch in a rather dark image.
+Enough to know that it is a watch, but nothing more...
+This is when all kinds of rumors begin to emerge around a future presentation, and everything would point to a new Suunto Spartan Ultra to be launched this 2018, predictably throughout the summer.
 This is the video shared on social networks:

 - Suunto (@suunto) May 22, 2018